 Omnichannel is more than just the latest marketing buzzword – it represents an enormous shift in the way businesses manage customer interactions in response to a changing business environment.
 The customer path-to-purchase is no longer a straight line.
 A purchase that is sparked by a social media post can be followed up with internet research on a desktop and completed on a tablet or in a brick-and-mortar store.

-Overall, successfully implementing omnichannel marketing strategies can help improve the customer experience, improve customer retention and give businesses more complete insight into the customer lifecycle.
+Overall, the benefits of successfully implementing omnichannel marketing strategies include improving the customer experience, improving customer retention and giving businesses more complete insight into the customer lifecycle.

 Want to learn more about omnichannel marketing?
 Download our omnichannel marketing ebook.